Hruodbhert/Bach-o-mat/electronics_versions/v1/README.md

 - Ensure the calibration switch is LOW (play mode); the Micro’s LED will be OFF.
 - Connect the Arduino Micro to your PC via USB and the entire system to a 5V voltage source.
 - In your MIDI software, select "Arduino Micro" as MIDI output.
-- Play notes: the Micro reads MIDI Note On/Off, maps them to servos, and sends I²C commands to the Nanos.
+- Play notes: the Micro reads MIDI Note On/Off and sends I²C commands to the Nanos.

 ## Calibration Mode
-The system enters in the calibration mode when, <u>at its startup</u>, the calibration switch is HIGH Arduino Micro listens on Serial @9600 bps and forwards setup commands over I²C.
+The system enters in the calibration mode when, **at its startup**, the calibration switch is HIGH.
+Arduino Micro listens on Serial @9600 bps and forwards setup commands over I²C.
 Arduino Nano enters setup to map servo angles and save them to EEPROM.